Best Weight Distribution Hitches for 2019

 Safety Chain Hanger

-Do your safety chains hang low, maybe even dragging on the ground?
-If so, the safety chain hanger by GR Innovations (made in the USA) is something you should take a look at.
+If so, the safety chain hanger by GR Innovations (made in the USA) is the perfect solution.

 Safety Chain Hanger (For Class 5 Hitch) On Marshall's Hensley Hitch

-Available in two sizes (for either a Class 3 or a Class 5 hitch - the difference being how wide of a hitch the hanger can straddle), the safety chain hanger is a simple piece of plastic that allows you to 'lift up' the center of a sagging safety chain.
+It's available in two sizes (for either a Class 3 or a Class 5 hitch - the difference being how wide of a hitch the hanger can straddle).

 GR Innovations supplied Camp Addict with both sizes of safety chain hangers so that we could try them out.